andrewtorogonzalez-web/github-portfolio/README.md

  Hi there!

- My name is Andrew Toro Gonzalez, a student at USC studying computer engineering and computer science.
+ My name is Andrew Toro Gonzalez, a first generation student at USC studying computer engineering and computer science.

 I plan to become a software engineer in the future and use my education and skills in computer science to help reduce the digital divide in low-income communities.